What is greater celandine?

 Used parts of greater celandine

 - Aerial parts of the plant during flowering: The sap of the plant is used for medicinal purposes.
 The whole plant has a type of latex therein, characterized by a yellow or orange colour and persistent odor.
+Traditionally, the leaves of the plant have been cut to extract sap from inside, which is rich in latex.
+The latex has caustic effect, and is used for treating warts and corns.

 Especially, celandine became important in folk medicine in the Middle Ages, which gave rise to some interesting names of the plant, as “witches’ milk” (sorcières lait in French).